• Skip to main content

 Here's a stretch-to-fit cushion cover that's fairly affordable and comes in lots of colors if it happens to be the right size.

-There are also lots of Etsy sellers who make custom RV cushion covers in your choice of fabric.
-Of course you'll pay more than if you were to make them yourself, but you'll also (hopefully) end up with exactly what you want without having to worry about them looking like a “Pinterest Fail” if DIY projects are not your forte!
+Of course you’ll pay more than if you were to make them yourself, but you’ll also (hopefully) end up with exactly what you want without having to worry about them looking like a “Pinterest Fail” if DIY projects are not your forte!

 Pros: